 I don’t want to move too fast because it is really easy to get lost.
 Here is where I like to use an analogy that often makes more tangible sense.

 Let’s imagine you are a library curator.
 You have thousands, maybe even millions of books in inventory.
 What you need to make sure is that the patrons of your library get the books they want.

 Let’s think about it.
 Essentially everyone who comes into the library has a certain book they are looking for.
 Some have a specific title and that is easy.
 We just have to find the exact title of the book that matches the one they are telling you.
 No biggie.

-Now what about those individuals who come in to learn how to cook.
+Now, what about those individuals who come in to learn how to cook.
 Someone comes up to the desk and asks for a book that will teach them how to prepare a hamburger.
-Well now we have a not so easy problem to fix.
-Thousands and thousands of books have been published about hamburgers, how do we decide the right book to find them?
+Well, now we have a not-so-easy problem to fix.
+Thousands and thousands of books have been published about hamburgers, how do we decide on the right book to find them?
 We could randomly pick a book that has the word hamburger in the title.
 But it is obvious to you and me, probably not a smart idea.
-What do we do hear then?
+What do we do here then?

-Well think about it.
+Well, think about it.
 When you are telling a family friend or relative where to eat or what to do in your hometown, you will most likely pick something that is popular and of high quality.
-As a library you should do the same!
-Pick the book that has received the most reviews, references from other books, highest rate of check outs, of course of the most relevance.
+As a library, you should do the same!
+Pick the book that has received the most reviews, references from other books, the highest rate of checkouts, of course, the most relevance.

 “How do you personally recommend a book or restaurant to a friend?
 By its popularity, quality, and relevance to what that person is looking for!”

 Let’s convert this back to SEO terms now.
 Most Reviews?
-Sounds like a lot like Yelp and Google reviews.
+Sounds a lot like Yelp and Google reviews.
 References from other books?
 These are hyperlinks.
-Highest rate of check outs?
+The highest rate of checkouts?
 How many other users and visitors accessed your site.
 Most relevance?
-Does the content or website address what the person is looking for.
+Does the content or website address what the person is looking for?

 Let’s start wrapping this up